Juan-Philip Smith

-Juan-Philip Smith (born 30 March 1994) is a South African professional rugby union player who plays for the Seattle Seawolves in Major League Rugby (MLR) in the United States.
+Juan-Philip Smith (born 30 March 1994) is a professional rugby union player who plays for the Seattle Seawolves in Major League Rugby (MLR) in the United States.
+He was born and raised in South Africa, but then moved to the United States and has played for the United States national rugby union team.
 His regular position is scrum-half, but he has played as a fly-half on occasion.